rmrhx01/Piece-Game/README.md

 ## Known Limitations
 - The solver may be slow for very large boards or complex configurations due to the recursive nature of backtracking.
-- Requires manual restart if an unsolvable configuration is encountered.

 ## Future Enhancements
 - Add difficulty levels with varying board sizes and piece complexities.